Cranbourne line: Level Crossing Removals

 The Level Crossing Removal Project has announced the removal of all 15 remaining level crossings on the Cranbourne line, to be completed in stages from 2018 to 2025.
 All level crossings between Caulfield and Dandenong were removed in 2018 as part of the Caulfield to Dandenong skyrail project.
 This included the removal of nine level crossings and the reconstruction of five elevated stations along the corridor.
 The second phase of removals involves removing individual crossings along the corridor through a variety of methods by 2025.
 Some crossings have been removed through elevating the rail corridor, some by lowering or raising the road, with other crossings being removed by closing the crossing off from motor traffic.
 These projects will leave the entirety of the Cranbourne line level crossing free by 2025, with projects on the Sunbury line leaving the entire Sunshine-Dandenong corridor crossing free by the opening of the Metro Tunnel in 2025.

-Cranbourne Line Upgrade
+Cranbourne line upgrade

 Announced in the lead up to the 2018 Victorian state election, the Cranbourne line would receive a $1 billion upgrade to coincide with the opening of the Metro Tunnel.
 The project is being delivered by the Level Crossing Removal Project, and will include: